idinia/demo-repo/README.md

 # demo-repo

-This a demo repo, for me to learn Git and Github
+This a demo repo for me to learn Git and Github.